PKU-YuanGroup/SwapAnyone/README.md

 An official implementation of SwapAnyone.

-All code, weights, and HumanAction-32K dataset will be open-sourced after the paper review.
+All code, weights, and HumanAction-32K dataset will be open-sourced, please be patient and wait.